 Represent.Us, founded in 2012, is a legally “nonpartisan” organization focused on reducing what it claims are the negative effects of campaign funding in American politics.
 The organization promotes proposed legislation that aims to increase certain campaign donation restrictions, create a $7.5 billion government subsidy program for political campaigns, and regulate the time of day that members of Congress can fundraise, to name a few.

 Represent.Us works with several Hollywood celebrities, most notably Jennifer Lawrence, as part of a “creative council” to create promotional material.
-While the organization does not disclose its donors (according to IRS rules), its 501(c)(3) fundraising arm, the Represent.US Education Fund, has received financial contributions from a number of left-leaning organizations such as the Atlantic Foundation, Tides Foundation, and Park Foundation.
+The organization’s 501(c)(3) fundraising arm, the Represent.US Education Fund, has received financial contributions from a number of left-leaning organizations such as the Atlantic Foundation, Tides Foundation, and Park Foundation.

 Represent.Us was founded by Josh Silver and Josh Graham Lynn in November 2012.
 By 2013, the group was organizing local chapters.
 Represent.Us claims 42 chapters in 22 states as of July 2018.
 The organization’s website claims that corruption in America stems from the fact that the few people who have the ability to contribute large sums of money to politics have more of a say in our government than the average American.

 Represent.Us centers its advocacy on proposed legislation titled “The American Anti-Corruption Act.”
 The proposal includes provisions to generally increase certain campaign donation restrictions, to create a $7.5 billion government subsidy for political campaigns, to prohibit people who are paid to lobby from donating to campaigns, to prevent politicians from raising money during the workday, and to immediately disclose political fundraising and spending online.